giancwby/kaidostudio/src/content/projects/afhospitality.md

 websiteUrl: 'https://afhospitality.com'
 ---

-AF Hospitality, parent company of a mano, Ramen Ron, and Steak & Frice, needed a website to create the same feeling in their restaurants, make their guests feel at home.
+AF Hospitality, the parent company of <a href="https://amano.ph" target="_blank">a mano</a>, <a href="https://ramenron.ph" target="_blank">Ramen Ron</a>, and <a href="https://steakandfrice.ph" target="_blank">Steak & Frice</a>, wanted a website that conveys the same feeling in their restaurants — to make guests feel at home.
 I actually like eating at these restaurants too so that's cool, right?